 Did you read where we stayed?
 Read about it here

 If you love architecture, you will love Boston.
 I fell in love with this city – we are already planning on going back in the spring when it’s a bit warmer so we can enjoy everything this city has to offer.
+If you love ghost tours then you must head to Salem for the Salem Ghost Tours during your visit.

 Isabella Stewart Gardner Museum